pierrecbrito/mercury/readme.md

 ## About the Project

-Picture your emails as chat threads: messages organized by sender, real-time responses, and a modern experience free from traditional formality.
-Mercury leverages the Gmail API to fetch and organize your emails, paired with WebSockets to create a lively, pulsating conversation interface.
+Mercury provides a modern messaging experience, focusing on real-time interactions, instant notifications, and a clean user interface.

-### Planned Features
+### Features
-- **Email Sync**: Import emails from Gmail and organize them into conversations.
-- **Real-Time Chat**: Reply to messages directly in the interface, sent as emails.
+- **Instant Messaging**: Real-time chat functionality for seamless conversations.
-- **Dynamic Notifications**: Instant updates via WebSockets for new messages.
+- **Dynamic Notifications**: Stay updated with instant message alerts.
-- **Intuitive Design**: A UI inspired by modern messaging apps.
+- **Intuitive UI**: A sleek and modern chat interface for smooth user experience.

 ### Technologies
-- **Back-end**: FastAPI (Python) with WebSockets for real-time functionality.
+- **Back-end**: FastAPI (Python) with WebSockets for real-time communication.
-- **Front-end**: React + TypeScript for a smooth, typed interface.
+- **Front-end**: React + TypeScript for a fast and responsive UI.
-- **Integration**: Gmail API for email access.
 - **Database**: (In planning, possibly MongoDB or PostgreSQL).